Khattri-Lab/Publications_webpage/index.md

 {% capture text %}

-We are building a team with diverse background and expertises, from software enigneering, machine learning, image analysis, data analysis to micr0scopy and computational biomedical modeling.
+We are building a team with diverse background and expertises, from software enigneering, machine learning, image analysis, data analysis to microscopy and computational biomedical modeling.

 [Meet our team &nbsp;→](team)
 {:.center}